needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Only visible if the selection is an element in the current document.
 1. Shows all valid attributes for the selected element, given its C# type.
 1. Attributes already set to a non-default value are highlighted with the same styling as Prefab overrides.
-1. Changing attributes updates the Explorer, the Viewport, and the UXML Preview and changes are immediate.
+1. Changing attributes updates the Hierarchy (or the StyleSheets pane), the Viewport, and the UXML Preview and changes are immediate.
 1. Right-clicking **Unset** on an attribute removes it from the UXML tag, resets the value to the element-defined default, and resets the override styling.

 ### StyleSheet Section